tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 analyzers, each of which generates a dedicated log file, like `smb.log`, `http.log`, `x509.log`, and others.

-[^1]: Zeek also comes with a Touring-complete scripting language for executing arbiatrary logic.
+[^1]: Zeek also comes with a Turing-complete scripting language for executing arbitrary logic.
 The event-based language resembles Javascript and is especially useful for performing in-depth protocol analysis and engineering detections.